kei-en/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-6-puts2.c - prints every other character of a string 7-puts_half.c - prints half of a string 8-print_array.c - prints n elements of an array of integers
+6-puts2.c - prints every other character of a string 7-puts_half.c - prints half of a string 8-print_array.c - prints n elements of an array of integers 9-strcpy.c - copies string from one pointer (src), to another (dest)